MrSecrets/resnet18_classifier/README.md

 # resnet18_classifier

-to run the server and test on your images:
+To run the server and test on your images:

-'''
+'''bash
 git clone  https://github.com/MrSecrets/resnet18_classifier.git
 '''
- then cd into the repo

-then run the following
+Now cd into the repo and run the following

-'''
+'''bash
 docker build -t qure_assignment .
 docker run -t -d qure_assignement